dbajpeyi/hackernews-clone/README.md

 ##CELERY

-- `celery multi stop w1 -A settings -l info` to start celery daemon
+- `celery multi start w1 -A settings -l info` to start celery daemon
 - `celery -A settings beat`
 -  Go to settings.py to change the schedule under CELERY_BEAT_SCHEDULER